-District renews Adams Morgan business improvement district but urges change
+D.C. renews Adams Morgan business improvement district but urges change

 Others expressed disappointment with the District’s decision, which was made public Friday.

-“DSLBD erred in its conclusion,” said Matt Wexler, an investor in the LINE hotel and a former BID board member.
+“DSLBD erred in its conclusion,” said Matt Wexler, an investor in the Line hotel and a former BID board member.
 “The record demonstrates that the overwhelming majority of interested Adams Morgan BID property-owning taxpayers do not support the unconditional renewal of the BID.”

-Critics said the nonprofit organization under Stavropoulos and executive director Kristen Barden operated with too much overhead expense and too little transparency or accountability.
+Critics said the nonprofit organization under Stavropoulos and Executive Director Kristen Barden operated with too much overhead expense and too little transparency or accountability.
 Critics also accused the BID of devoting most of its energy and funding to programs, such as the use of subsidized police officers for late-night security that benefited mostly businesses along 18th Street NW on weekend nights.

 Several questioned whether the benefits of the BID were worth the additional tax burden.
 Lapan — whose business is moving to Union Market for reasons that have nothing to do with the BID — said the organization should develop more sophisticated ways of measuring the benefits of its programs for neighborhood businesses.